strxnge-effects/neogities/readme.md

 steps:

-1. copy `neogities_githook.rb` to your site's root folder (i.e., same folder as .git)
+1. copy `neogities.rb` to your site's root folder (i.e., same folder as .git)
 2. copy `pre-commit` and `pre-push` to `.git/hooks`
 3. n then just do all your git stuff same as normal. every time you push to